Automatically add links to published posts or pages to your Facebook wall, pages or groups and more

 This option is only available after you have authorized, since information from Facebook needs to be fetched.

 Just go to the plugin settings through the WordPress Tools menu and select the page you want the links to be added to using the option Add to page on the tab Page/group.
 Note that pages and groups exclude each other (except in the Pro version).
-You can only add links to pages you are owner of.

 This option is only available after you have authorized, since information from Facebook needs to be fetched.